 What Is/Isn’t The Shadow?

 There can be a multitude of reasons why something shows up in your life.
 ‘Bad’ experiences you create/allow/attract that might be attributed to the shadow could be limiting beliefs, stories and patterns, a lack of self-worth, self-love and feeling undeserving, ego agendas, opportunities for healing, growth and transformation, mistakes, misunderstandings, soul-level challenges, family patterns, guilt, shame, fear, sabotage, blessings in disguise, as examples.
 If any of the above are unconscious they can be part of your shadow too in that sense, but I delineate for an expanse of possibles.

 Of course, what is or isn’t your shadow will depend on what your definition of the shadow is, so only accept what feels true for you here!

 Check out Mateo Sol’s perspectives on the shadow, which includes some Jungian insights and why embracing your shadow leads to integration at this page.

 I went through a patch of attracting sociopaths, something not unknown for empaths I discovered, but this was new to me at the time.
-I did a bunch of digging and discovered reasons for this, some beyond shadow integration, some entwined.
-These included the balancing of polarities, archetypal roles, sacred contracts, unconscious myths, the exchanging of gifts, opportunities for healing wounds, deepening self-love and compassion, hidden fears of emotional intimacy (and other fears beneath those), expanding awareness, as examples.
+I did a bunch of digging and discovered reasons for this beyond shadow integration.
+These included the balancing of polarities, archetypal roles, sacred contracts, unconscious myths, opportunities for healing wounds, deepening self-love and compassion, hidden fears of emotional intimacy (and other fears beneath those), expanding awareness, as examples.
 Life isn’t black and white, and neither are we.

 You might not have the foggiest idea why something is happening.
 The “It’s your shadow” sticker might not always help if it blankets over or brings a full stop to any further reflections that might also be beneficial.